axiom-data-science/portal-docs/overview.rst

 .. only:: not ioos

-    Data may be downloaded through the data catalog, as described in the :ref:`Download Data <download-data-catalog-overview>` section.
+    Data may be downloaded through the data catalog, as described in the :ref:`Download Data <download-data-how-to>` section.

 .. only:: ioos